two-trick-pony-NL/MeesMonkey-Unofficial-Meesman-App/README.md

 <img src="https://github.com/two-trick-pony-NL/MeesMonkey-Unofficial-Meesman-App/assets/71013416/7c5f8246-e59c-410a-8342-43de5e2c61ff" height="400">
 <img src="https://github.com/two-trick-pony-NL/MeesMonkey-Unofficial-Meesman-App/assets/71013416/8a45a324-bad9-4043-9b44-211260f31fb1" height="400">

-Because Meesman Indexbeleggen does not provide their own app, I decided to build one for myself independantly.
+Because Meesman Indexbeleggen does not provide their own app, I decided to build one for myself independently.
 The app utilizes a custom API endpoint that can scrape account details from mijn.meesman.nl.
 The whole app is designed using best practices in security so we never store raw credentials, security keys are encrypted and stored on your local device and all data is sent over https.
 Feel free to check out the code on how the app works.
 For details on the API, refer to the repository: [MeesmanAPI](https://github.com/two-trick-pony-NL/MeesmanAPI).

 ## Release to app stores:
 I intend to use the app for personal use, but if there is enough demand I can release the app through the appstores.
 Please let me know you are interested in this issue: https://github.com/two-trick-pony-NL/MeesMonkey-Unofficial-Meesman-App/issues/2